Dressing Up Defeat

 Burnley FC: Alex Waters (Content Producer)

-Creating content with the club when they are not performing well on the pitch can get quite difficult as Alex said: “In terms of when results are not going our way, it’s not a case of no one wants to do anything, but getting that acess to players does become more difficult.”
+Creating content with the club when they are not performing well on the pitch can get quite difficult as Alex said: “In terms of when results are not going our way, it’s not a case of no one wants to do anything, but getting that access to players does become more difficult.”

 “Because under some circumstances the manager could rightly say no we don’t want to do that we need our players focussed and training hard.”